 - Apply deeper knowledge of AI methods, systems, tool chains, and cross-cutting issues including security, privacy, and other ethical and societal challenges

 - Identify the engineering constraints that AI-orchestrated systems must operate within

 - Adapt to the latest AI-enabled tools and learn how to work with and “advise” machines

 - Demonstrate graduate-level domain knowledge in materials science

 Students with a bachelor's degree in materials science and engineering or a related discipline with an interest in the intersection of AI and engineering are encouraged to apply to this program.

-Students should be able to demostrate proficiency in:
+Students should be able to demonstrate proficiency in:

 - Programming (Python preferred) for data analysis

-- Probability/statistics such as probabilitiy, distributions, joint and conditional probability, independence, marginalization, Bayes rules, and maximum likelihood estimation
+- Probability/statistics such as probability, distributions, joint and conditional probability, independence, marginalization, Bayes rules, and maximum likelihood estimation

 - Linear algebra topics such as matrix operations, linear transformations, projections, matrix derivatives, and eigendecomposition